Joyce Manor (album): Remix (2021)

-For its tenth anniversary, the band issued a remixed iteration of the album, supervised by Estrada.
-Joyce Manor had felt mixed on the sound quality for some time, as the speed of their songs, in combination with the drum tone, tends to cause details to be lost in the mix.
-This revised issue removes the drum effects and reduces fazing issues on guitar tracks, among other alterations.
-Ebert acknowledged that the goal was not to replace the original, but improve the fidelity.
-Music critic Ian Cohen called the new version "one of the most radical remasters" he had heard.
+To mark its tenth anniversary, the band released a remixed edition of the album, overseen by Estrada.
+The band had long expressed reservations about the original sound, noting that the songs' brisk tempos and the drum tone often buried finer details in the mix.
+In a 2012 interview, Johnson critiqued the digital and analog combination: "I really wish we would have done all digital or all tape because it sounds unlike any other recording I’ve ever heard—maybe not in a good way.
+Maybe there is a reason other records don’t sound like that.
+It’s really unnerving that some of it has this warmth and some of it doesn’t."
+The updated release strips away drum effects, corrects phasing issues on the guitars, among several other alterations.
+According to Ebert, the aim was not to replace the original recording, but to enhance its clarity and fidelity.
+Music critic Ian Cohen described the result as "one of the most radical remasters" he had heard.

 Reception

+Critical reception

 Chris DeVille at Stereogum describe the record as "Cali pop-punk crossbred with ripshit lo-fi indie rock, spiked with traces of the Smiths, the Thermals, and especially early Weezer."

 Danielle Chelosky at Alternative Press referred to it as "beloved," while Jonah Krueger at Consequence dubbed it "iconic."

 In a retrospective piece for Pitchfork, Ian Cohen called the album legendary, "ten entirely quotable, all-hook songs in 18 minutes."
 Cohen opined that Joyce Manor, with its brisk and immediate pace, "set the course for its foreseeable future, anticipating a decade of social media and streaming trends that rewarded immediacy and the perpetual bite-sizing of attention spans."

+Audience reception

-Joyce Manor attracted a cult following, with a leaked copy of generating publicity.
+Joyce Manor attracted a cult following, with a leaked copy generating publicity.
 The group's rise to fame was aided by fans on the social platform Tumblr, many of which "shar[ed] gifs, lyric quotes, and glitchy live videos" to further the band's message.

 Johnson spoke on the album's impact in 2021: